sourcegraph/handbook/content/people-ops/from-graphbook/onboarding_remote_us.md

 # Onboarding prep for US based teammates

-The following are the to-do's necessary to prep for a new teammate's onboarding ahead of their first day.
+Below are the to-do's required for new teammate onboarding.

 ## People Ops to-do's (prior to start date)